This post may contain affiliate links. See our affiliate disclosure for more.

-As the COVID-19 pandemic continues to wreak havoc on the ways that we live and work, people are increasingly looking for new ways to make a living.
+As the COVID-19 pandemic continues to affect the ways that we live and work, people are increasingly looking for new ways to make a living.

 Perhaps you’ve been laid off, furloughed, or had your hours cut as a result of the pandemic.
 Perhaps you’re already a freelancer and worried about how your income will be impacted now and in the next few months.

 Should you throw the towel in and go back into employment?
 Or perhaps you simply love the idea of working for yourself and are wondering if now is the time to take the plunge.